neishm/fstd2nc/README.md

   --reference-date YYYY-MM-DD
                         The reference date for the netCDF time axis.
 The default is the starting date in the RPN file.
-  --buffer-size BUFFER_SIZE
-                        How much data to write at a time (in MBytes).
-Default is 100.
   --nc-format {NETCDF4,NETCDF4_CLASSIC,NETCDF3_CLASSIC,NETCDF3_64BIT_OFFSET,NETCDF3_64BIT_DATA}
                         Which variant of netCDF to write.
 Default is NETCDF4.
   -f, --force           Overwrite the output file if it already exists.